Changes for entrepreneurs in 2020

 Choose my address

-Passed at the end of September, the Finance Bill 2020 will come into force from January1 next year.
-Like every year, it concerns entrepreneurs at the forefront, and on a wide variety of subjects.
-Often referred to as a "social" budget in the media, it aims to implement several fundamental economic reforms such as the PACTE law, as well as other legislation arising from the transposition of European standards into French law.
+Adopted at the end of September, the 2020 finance bill will come into effect from January 1st next year.
+As every year, it primarily concerns entrepreneurs, and on a wide variety of subjects.
+Often described as a « social » budget in the media, it aims to implement several fundamental economic reforms such as the PACTE law, as well as other laws resulting from the transposition of European standards into French law.
 As every year, entrepreneurs are among the first to be affected by the economic, fiscal and social reforms undertaken by the government.

-To help protect the environment, it is now forbidden to produce and sell disposable tableware, water bottles in school canteens, and plastic swizzle sticks, straws and cotton buds.
-Failure to comply with this ban may result in administrative and criminal penalties of up to 2 years' imprisonment and a €100,000 fine.
-This measure follows the ban on distributing free plastic bags in shops since 2017, or the desire to reduce paper sales receipts.
+To work towards protecting the environment, it is now forbidden to produce and sell disposable tableware, water bottles in school canteens, stirrers, straws, and cotton swabs made of plastic.
+Failure to comply with this prohibition exposes the offender to administrative and criminal penalties of up to 2 years of imprisonment and a €100,000 fine.
+This measure follows the ban on distributing plastic bags free of charge in stores since 2017, and the desire to reduce paper receipts.

-For SMEs, workforce thresholds have been modified following the PACTE law!
+For SMEs, the employee thresholds have been modified following the PACTE law!

-Headcount thresholds have been changed to 11, 50 and 250 employees respectively.
-Crossing a threshold means having to meet a number of obligations, some of which are difficult to manage.
-This system will make it possible to mobilize the déclaration sociale nominative (DSN) for a larger number of workforce thresholds, to simplify life for companies.
+The employee threshold have been modified and are defined from 11, 50 and 250 employees.
+Indeed, crossing a threshold requires meeting several obligations, which can sometimes be difficult to manage.
+This system will make it possible to use the Nominal Social Declaration (DSN) for a larger number of workforce thresholds in order to simplify life for businesses.

-It is important to emphasize that the thresholds are only fully effective once the company has exceeded them for 5 consecutive years.
-Companies with fluctuating headcounts are thus protected.
+It's important to emphasize that the thresholds will only be fully effective when the company has exceeded them for 5 consecutive years.
+Companies with fluctuating workforces are thus protected.

-For all self-employed people, your social protection is changing!
+For all freelancers, your social security is changing!

-It's been 2 years since the social protection of the self-employed was transferred to the general social security scheme.
-From January1, 2020, all the self-employed will have a one-stop shop to carry out all their formalities.
-For self-employed workers set up before January1, 2019, the transfer to the health insurance scheme will take place on January1, 2020.
-This represents a real step forward in improving social protection for the self-employed.
+It's been 2 years since the social protection of self-employed individuals was entrusted to the general social security system.
+From January 1st, 2020, all self-employed individuals will have a single point of contact for all their procedures.
+For self-employed workers established before January 1st, 2019, the transfer to health insurance will take place on January 1st, 2020.
+This is a real step forward in improving the social protection of the self-employed.

-A public procurement contract is a contract concluded for valuable consideration by one or more public purchasers with one or more public or private economic operators.
-The aim is often to carry out works, or to provide supplies or services.
+A public contract is a contract concluded for consideration by one or more public buyers with one or more public or private economic operators.
+It often involves carrying out work, providing supplies or services.
 Any economic operator can apply for the award of a public contract, including micro-entrepreneurs!
-Since October1, 2018, any public contract with a value exceeding €25,000 excluding VAT must be awarded by dematerialized means.
+Since October 1st, 2018, any public contract with a value exceeding €25,000 excluding VAT must be awarded via a dematerialized procedure.

-For very small businesses working on public procurement contracts, electronic invoicing is now mandatory!
+For very small businesses working on public markets, electronic invoicing is now mandatory!

-Are you a very small business (fewer than 10 employees) working with public procurement contracts?
-As of January1, 2020, you will be obliged toadopt electronic invoicing.
-This measure will reduce the workload associated with processing invoices, cut processing and transmission times, and facilitate digital archiving.
+Are you an SME (fewer than 10 employees) and do you work with public contracts?
+As of January 1er, 2020, you will be required to adopt e-invoicing.
+This measure reduces the burden associated with invoice processing, processing times, transmission and facilitates digital archiving.

-You must then use the official ChorusPro portal to send your payment requests to the public sector entities concerned.
+Then you're required to use the official ChorusPro portal to submit your payment requests to the relevant public sector entities.

-All jobs held by disabled workers must be listed in the DSN
+All jobs held by disabled workers must be included in the DSN.

-Companies with at least 20 employees must employ 6% of their workforce in disabled jobs.
-They are therefore obliged to declare each year the number of jobs held by a disabled worker.
-The mandatory declaration of employment of a disabled worker is now to be integrated into the Déclaration sociale nominative (DSN).
-This will automate the process, eliminating the need for a paper form, as has been the case until now.
+Companies with at least 20 employees must employ people with disabilities at a rate of 6% of their workforce.
+They are therefore required to declare each year the number of jobs held by a disabled worker.
+The mandatory declaration of employment of a disabled worker must now be integrated into the Déclaration Sociale Nominative (DSN).
+This will automate the process and eliminate the need for a paper form, as was previously the case.

 Written by our expert Paul LASBARRERES-CANDAU